 [Notated from: “Biomorphic Art, The Art of Arabesque, by Adam Williamson].

 From here the rest was smooth sailing – select a 48″ wide floating vanity.
 This style gives the impression that there’s more space in a small bathroom – always a good thing.

 I also sourced a modern bathtub with a rectilinear form that was deeper and with an interior length that was longer, allowing our client to comfortably soak in the tub with her legs extended.

 Some of the finishing touches were the faucet and the bathroom door handle in a matte black finish coupled with towel bars in a champagne gold finish.
 These are perfect visual candy set against the rich backdrop.

-We chose the floor tile last.
-We knew that we wanted the wall tiles and wallpaper to have centre stage – this made the decision easy then to select a floor tile that was neutral, both in colour and to be pattern-free.
+I chose the floor tile last.
+I knew that I wanted the wall tiles and wallpaper to have centre stage – this made the decision easy then to select a floor tile that was neutral, both in colour and to be pattern-free.

 When I found this warm white, non-slip, large-format tile that it reminded us of the sands in Agadir in a faraway place called Morocco…

 Think of what will inspire you for your bathroom interior design renovation?